Respond to stress differently and recondition the body.

 It's widely known that Yoga can enhance your physical and emotional well being, but when Yoga is practiced with a therapeutic intention in the form of Yoga Therapy, it can help prevent and aid recovery from physical and mental ailments.
 Yoga has long been practiced with therapeutic intentions as way of transforming both the body and the mind.

 The applications of Yoga Therapy range anywhere from maintaining health, to recovering from illness - in some cases, even those considered incurable.
 The first stage of healing involves the movement of vital forces in the system.
 Practitioners of many Eastern forms of medicine believe that every illness involves a certain level of energy blockage.
 By promoting the flow of prana, or vital force, yoga combats those blockages, restoring the basic condition for health.
 Common applications for Yoga Therapy also serve structural problems such as spine misalignments or joint function.
-Deeper applications may even aid more intractable problems such as AIDS and cancer.

 On a psychological level, the introspection promoted by yoga is essential to the self-knowledge process that fuels psychic transformation.
 The different relaxation techniques allow the troubled mind to calm and decrease its activity while promoting stability.
 Yoga considers the psyche to be spread in different centers along the body (chakras).
-Each related to a nervous plexus, an endocrine gland, an organ or group of organs and specific psychic qualities.
-By acting upon the chakras, yoga brings light to any psychic blockages, making them available to the conscious mind.
+Each is related to a nervous plexus, an endocrine gland, an organ or group of organs and specific psychic qualities.
+By acting upon the chakras (energy centers), yoga brings light to any psychic blockages, making them available to the conscious mind.
 The modern western correlate of this scheme is in the core of psycho-neuroimmunology, a branch of psychology that studies the interaction between the nervous, endocrine and immune systems, explaining some of the subtle mechanisms of psychosomatic medicine.